Xander180/SchedulingApplication/README.md

 Username: test</br>
 Password: test

-Launch program and enter username and password (username and password are case sensitive) on login screen and click the login button or exit to close the program.</br>
+Launch program and enter username and password (username and password are case-sensitive) on login screen and click the login button or exit to close the program.</br>

 User will receive an error alert if username or password is incorrect.
 Once the user has been validated and logged in, an alert will be display notifying the user of appointments that are within 15 minutes of starting or if there aren't any.